Kiran Ahuja

-Kiran Arjandas Ahuja (born June 17, 1971) is an American attorney and activist serving as the director of the United States Office of Personnel Management (OPM).
+Kiran Arjandas Ahuja (born June 17, 1971) is an American attorney and activist who served as the director of the United States Office of Personnel Management (OPM).
 She served as the chief of staff to the OPM director from 2015 to 2017.
 She assumed that position after serving for six years as the director of the White House Initiative on Asian Americans and Pacific Islanders.
 An Indian-born American, she has also been a lawyer with the United States Department of Justice and a founding director of a non-profit, the National Asian Pacific American Women's Forum.
 In 2017, she became the CEO of Philanthropy Northwest.

 Ahuja's nomination was confirmed by the United States Senate on June 22, 2021, by a vote of 51–50, with Vice President Kamala Harris breaking the tie.
 She was sworn in on June 24, 2021.

 Early life and education

-Ahuja was raised in Savannah, Georgia and she and her family were immigrants from India.
+Ahuja was raised in Savannah, Georgia, and she and her family were Punjabi immigrants from India.
 She started college at Emory University, but quickly transferred to Spelman College and then went on to the University of Georgia School of Law, earning her Juris Doctor degree in 1998.